liferay-design/liferay.design/src/markdown/lexicon/core-components/cards/cards-variation.md

 ## Product card

-Product cards uses a totally different arrangement of elements, using transparent images on coloured backgrounds.
+Product cards use a different arrangement of elements, using transparent images on colored backgrounds.

 ![A product card showing a rim](/images/lexicon/CardProduct.png)